stat301-1-2023-fall/final-project-1-celenakim/README.md

 - `var3_gross_analysis.R`: Uni/multivariate analyses of the domestic, foreign, and worldwide gross variables.
 - `var4_budget_recovery_analysis.R`: Uni/multivariate analyses of the various variables pertaining to a movie's budget.
 - `var5_oscars_analysis.R`: Uni/multivariate analyses of the various variables pertaining to a movie's Oscar wins.
-- `1_univariate_analysis.R`: Simple univariate analyses can be found in this R file.
-- `2_multivariate_analysis.R`: Multivariate analyses can be found in this R file.
-- `3_polishing_figures_tables.R`: This R file contains plots and tables from my analyses, as well as their explanations.
+- `1_polishing_figures_tables.R`: This R file contains plots and tables from my analyses, as well as their explanations.

 ## Project Memos